DataDog/documentation/content/en/integrations/snyk.md

 If you have a repo with multiple projects, add `--file=<package file>` to the Snyk command.
 For example, `--file=<pom.xml>`.
 See the [Snyk documentation][9] for more information.

-Add version and service tags on your deployment.
+For the most accurate analysis, add version and service tags on your deployment.
 See [Unified Service Tagging][10] for more information.

 Finally, upload the dependency graph to Datadog: